astorDev/nist/proxy/nginx/article/index.md

 ## Wrapping this up!

-The setup we've end up with should be enough to serve as a fundament for any infrastructure you may want to build.
+The setup we've ended up with should be enough to serve as a foundation for any infrastructure you may want to build.
 There's also a [source code](https://github.com/astorDev/nist/tree/main/proxy/nginx/playground) for you to play around with.
 And by the way... claps are appreciated! 👏